Goobwabber/MultiplayerExtensions/README.md

 * Kicks unmodded players when custom levels are enabled.

 ## Installation
-MultiplayerExtensions has not been released yet, but you can grab the latest build from [Here](https://github.com/Zingabopp/MultiplayerExtensions/actions?query=workflow%3ABuild+branch%3Amaster) (pick the topmost successful build).
-You must be logged into GitHub to download builds from GitHub Actions.
+MultiplayerExtensions has not been released yet, but you can grab the latest build which is automagically generated.
-1. Download `MultiplayerExtensions` file listed under `Artifacts`.
+1. Download `MultiplayerExtensions` file listed under `Artifacts` [Here](https://github.com/Zingabopp/MultiplayerExtensions/actions?query=workflow%3ABuild+branch%3Amaster) (pick the topmost successful build).
+   * You must be logged into GitHub to download builds from GitHub Actions.
 2. Extract the zip file to your Beat Saber game directory.
    * The `MultiplayerExtensions.dll` (and `MultiplayerExtensions.pdb` if it exists) should end up in your `Plugins` folder.